microsoft/debug-adapter-protocol/specification.md

 ### <a name="Types_VariablePresentationHint" class="anchor"></a>VariablePresentationHint

-Optional properties of a variable that can be used to determine how to render the variable in the UI.
+Properties of a variable that can be used to determine how to render the variable in the UI.

 ```typescript
 interface VariablePresentationHint {